John D. BoutwellPartner

 In John’s real estate practice, he represents both buyers and sellers, as well as real estate agents with the North Carolina Real Estate Commission.
 Common disputes include termination of a purchase contract, misrepresentation of the property’s condition, and involve potential legal claims for breach of contract, wrongful termination, misrepresentation, fraud and/or perhaps unfair and deceptive trade practices.

 John has built up a reliable and solid reputation with the Judges and with opposing counsel.
-He has been recognized as a North Carolina Super Lawyer in 2020.
+He has been recognized as a North Carolina Super Lawyer in 2020, 2021 and 2022.
 John previously served on the North Carolina Appellate Rules Committee, and currently serves on the Litigation Council.

 John was born and raised in North Carolina.
 He attended Baylor University in Texas for his undergraduate degree, and came back home to North Carolina to attend law school at UNC – Chapel Hill.
 By far, the best part of his law school experience was going to Tarheel basketball games, seeing Coach Dean Smith at a Chinese restaurant after church on Sunday, and celebrating on Franklin Street when UNC won the national championship in 1993.